Back to Silas S. Brown's home page

 embellishments.
 However, I believe it is acceptable to

 post this simple arrangement of an

 who wanted it published (2003).
 Nu Shu was a literature

 invented by women who were not allowed to study in the

 male-only schools in old China.
 I assumed that the style

-would not be "normal Chinese" and that
+be "normal Chinese" and that

 the singer's ornamentation was intentional.
 The Tsinghua

 scholars I was assisting had different views and their

 Virtually any random sequence of notes can be